msouth44/Meg-South/age_nobel_winners-3.md

 # Relationship Between Age and Year of Recieveing Nobel Prize Using Seaborn Scatter Plot #

 This sample of code showcases the use of seaborn to create a scatter plot.
-The trendline shows the relationship between age of the recipiant and the year they recieved their Nobel Prize.
+The trendline shows the relationship between age of the recipient and the year they recieved their Nobel Prize.

 ```python